 Automating building extraction can be a highly cumbersome task, often with less than desirable results.
 However, by kick-starting your analysis with off-the-shelf deep learning analytics, you set yourself up for success and empower yourself to derive deeper insights.
 Moreover, these building extraction results are vital for risk mitigation and regional planning, especially when it comes to rapidly growing cities like HCMC, where cadaster data is also lacking or outdated.
 When it comes to building data, keeping this data relevant translates to more accurate projections of risks and an increased ability to face the challenges of urbanization and climate change.
 This building information is critical for flood management not only for identifying where there is vulnerable infrastructure, but also in drilling-down further socio-economic factors like estimated population or building cost based on derived attributes like building size, rooftop material, etc.

 Building detection algorithms, powered by deep learning and the scalable UP42 infrastructure, are a great way to get situational awareness of the urban landscape from a distance.
 Even more components can be derived from geospatial data that can help indicate urban conditions like ground elevation and building heights from DTMs and DSMs, subsidence information from SAR and PSI, and even weather data.
 All of these not only contribute to a comprehensive picture of the urban landscape, but are readily available through the UP42 platform.
-Sign up to get started with the platform today and unlock 100 EUR worth of credits that you can use to replicate this case study.
+Sign up to get started with the platform today.